WanjohiWanjohi/WanjohiWanjohi/README.md

 I am from Nairobi - Kenya.

-I can proficiently actualize logic using:  Python & C# .
+I can proficiently actualize logic using:  Python & C#.

 ### ⚡ Fun fact:
-Bit will eventually become a state of matter I believe.
+I believe bit will eventually become a state of matter.